Reading TAR tapes

 You will see a message saying System Extension Blocked

-Open the Security & Privacy page in Apple System Preferences and click Allow to enable the System software to load.
+Open the Security & Privacy page in Apple System Preferences, unlock the padlock and click Allow to enable the System software to load.

 © 2018 YoYotta Back to Top